Course Catalog

 Program Outcomes: This program prepares graduates for careers in industrial electrical maintenance, equipping them with essential skills and knowledge.
 Students will master blueprint reading and interpretation, and gain a deep understanding of DC and AC motors and motor controls.
 They'll also become proficient in inspecting, maintaining, and repairing magnetic starters, braking components, and systems.
 The curriculum includes maintenance of industrial PLCs and training in DC and AC circuit analyses.
 Furthermore, graduates will learn industrial wiring procedures, ensuring they're prepared for real-world challenges in the field.

-Careers: Industrial Electrical Maintenance Technician
+Careers: Electrical and Electronics Repairers, Commercial and Industrial Equipment; Industrial Electrical Maintenance Technician

 Length of Program: 2 Terms